brodieaustin/avalon-novel/index.markdown

 "My father.
 He's taken ill and needs medicine and doctors.
 The prison will only do so much.
 So I was hoping to..."

-The man cut her off, "To trick me into thinking you were a respectable house maid who take her earnings to extend the life of an incarcerated criminal?"
+The man cut her off, "To trick me into thinking you were a respectable house maid so that you could take your earnings to extend the life of an incarcerated criminal?"
 Tara's face must have expressed a mixture of rage and terror at the same time.
 The man interjected, "There's no need for that look.
 I'm a man of the world, a simple man, but a man of the world.
 I've seen much of how the world works, the parts it wants you to see and the parts it doesn't.
 If you're punctual and do your duty, you may have the job and use the earnings for whatever you wish.
 I suppose you can read.
 You speak like someone who can read."

 Again, she hesitated to be too forthcoming, having learned early on that it was better to conceal any refinement, education.
 After their time in the prison, it hadn't been too hard.
 Much of the sheen of her past life had been rubbed away by worry and toil.
 "I can read."
 She paused then ventured, "And write as well."